jonathant1992/Project_1/README.md

 Tavneet Kaur: Country Analysis on Spotify Streaming Data Specific songs like Shape of You have country-specific popularity (e.g., high streams in India and Japan).

+Key Analyses and Visualizations:

+Top Songs: STAY (with Justin Bieber) leads with 6.3M streams.
+Top Artists: Lil Nas X tops with 11.4M streams, followed by Doja Cat and Drake.
+Top Countries: The United States dominates with 70M streams, followed by Brazil and Mexico.
+Song-Specific Analysis: Shape of You streams are highest in India, followed by Japan and Australia.
+Streams vs. Tracks: Higher unique tracks correlate with higher total streams.
+Relationship between artist popularity and song popularity on social media: Scatterplot data shows no direct correlation between artist popularity and song popularity.
+Specifically on Tiktok, more factors than danceability play a role in determining a song's popularity More factors contribute to the success of a song.

+Conclusion:

+Through this project, we identified key trends in Spotify streaming data:

+The United States dominates global streams.
+Artists like Lil Nas X and Doja Cat are among the most popular.
+Song popularity on a social media platform like TikTok is based on more factors than artist popularity.